Locations:

 What is patellar tendonitis?

 Let’s start with a little anatomy lesson.
-The patellar tendon is a tough-yet-flexible band of tissue that connects the bottom of your kneecap to the top of your shinbone.
+The patellar tendon is a tough yet flexible band of tissue that connects the bottom of your kneecap to the top of your shinbone.
 It transmits the force from the quadriceps muscles to straighten your knees.

 Without this 1.75-inch-long tendon, it would be really tough to walk, run or jump.

-As you might imagine, the patellar tendon occupies a high-stress spot in your body… and it can take a toll, says Harrington.
+As you might imagine, the patellar tendon occupies a high-stress spot in your body… and it can take a toll, says Dr. Harrington.
 Asking too much of the tendon can lead to the aches, pains and irritation that define tendonitis (also spelled tendinitis).

 What causes the injury?

 Prolonged overuse and sudden changes in activity level are the primary causes of patellar tendonitis.
-The injury is also known as jumper’s knee given how common it is for those competing in sports that require serious hops.
+The injury is also known as jumper’s knee, given how common it is for those competing in sports that require serious hops.
 (Basketball and volleyball, for instance.)

 Advertisement

-That being said, the ailment doesn’t just target athletes who push it to the limits, says Harrington.
+That being said, the ailment doesn’t just target athletes who push it to the limits, says Dr. Harrington.
 Repetitive knee stress from on-the-job duties could cause the issue, too.
 Ditto for those carrying a few extra pounds.

 Can you exercise with patellar tendonitis?

 Before you can answer this question, you need to answer another: How bad is your case of patellar tendonitis?
-“What you can do depends on how much you irritated the tendon,” says Harrington.
+“What you can do depends on how much you irritated the tendon,” says Dr. Harrington.

 If you catch the tendonitis early, “relative rest” paired with other treatment — such as icing, using a patellar tendon strap and taking over-the-counter anti-inflammatory medications — may quiet symptoms.